We agree with the government’s policies which advocate empowering local people to have the final say in any future wind development.

 Given the substantial level of objection to the council’s approach at the last (Consultation Draft) stage of the emerging local plan, we believe that the Council has compounded its errors by wholly ignoring local concerns, again contrary to government guidance.

 We believe the protection of the county’s landscapes to be important and we oppose the council’s plans.
-We have written to all Parish Councils in Northumberland to request support for our case, and to remind them to lodge their own comments by Wednesday 13 March 2019.
+We have written to all Parish Councils in Northumberland to request support for our case, and to remind them to lodge their own comments.

 View the Society/CPRE’s representations – these have now been sent to Northumberland County Council.